 You may also like: How can Machine Learning benefit Cloud Computing?

 Though this is simply the teething problem of relatively new technology, it is a very real indicator of how automated systems can quickly go wrong.
 When the reaction times of automated systems are in the milliseconds, all of the damage is done by the time a human steps in.
 For this we need other automated systems as fail-safes - but what about when they themselves fail?
 Ultimately, this is one of those risks we have to just accept at present.
 Even the best written, most planned for the algorithm can take a wrong turn.
-This is not down to faulty technology but just the nature of things.
+This is not down to faulty technology but just the nature of things (also consider checking out this career guide for data science jobs).
 We cannot see into the future, and so cannot hope to predict everything that may go wrong.
 That said, humans are not often far away from the problem in the first place.

 As is frequently the case with technology, many other examples of Artificial Intelligence causing damage can be traced back to the questionable behavior of people.
 In 2016, Microsoft released a new chatbot that would learn from the public it interacted with.
 This was very exciting, but unfortunately, human nature is what it is.